veeso/ATtila/README.md

 4. Open the serial port

-    Be careful, this function can return a ATSerialPortError
+    Be careful, this function can return an `ATSerialPortError`

     ```py
     atrunenv.open_serial()